Chapter 28:

 Before Mutsuki could ask what “we” or “checked” meant, the bushes beside his walkway exploded.

 Gon launched out like a rocket.
 Meow tripped out after him.
 Kishin crawled out from under the porch like a lost gremlin.
 Akashi hopped over the railing with a scowl.
 Sumire emerged from the small fountain on the front.
-Kojiro dived down from above like an eagle swooping in for a preyy.
-Seven children flood his front yard all at once.
+Kojiro dived down from above like an eagle swooping in for a prey.
+Yokai children flood his front yard all at once.

 Mutsuki’s jaw fell open.
 ‘W–what are you doi—’

 They didn’t wait.
 They walked into his house.
 Past him, around him and through him.
-Tiny mob of uninvited spirits.
-He stood frozen in the doorway, too stunned to function.
+Tiny mob of uninvited creatures.
+He was too stunned to move.

 ‘Kids, Sensei is expecting a visitor friend… I don’t know how she would react seeing all of you.
 She’s a normal, unsuspecting, innocent human.’